French Table Setting

 • At a formal French dinner, there will be an abundance of courses and therefore plates.
 Each course will make its appearance on its own plate.
 Sometimes there will be a bread plate, to the left, and a salad plate, to the right, already on the table at the start of the meal.
 Don't be alarmed if there is no bread plate, normally you can just put the bread on the table.

-• A pretty touch you will see at elegant dinners is a large underliner plate that never leaves the table.
+• A pretty touch you will see at elegant dinners is a large charger plate that is only removed from the table when the main course is served.
 It might be in silver or brass.

 The Glasses